Elmifarah1/retail-demand-forecasting/README.md

 # 🛒 Retail Demand Forecasting – Capstone Project

 ## Overview
-This project was created as part of my final capstone for the Code Institute’s *Data Analytics with AI* programme.
+This project was developed as part of my final capstone for the Code Institute’s *Data Analytics with AI* programme.
-The goal was to work with a large, real-world dataset to explore, clean, analyse, and visualise retail sales data in a meaningful way.
+The aim was to explore and analyse a large real-world dataset to understand retail sales performance, trends, and seasonality.

-I used **Python**, **Pandas**, **Matplotlib**, **Seaborn**, and **Streamlit** to go from raw data to an interactive dashboard that allows users to explore sales performance across different stores and product categories.
+Using **Python**, **Pandas**, **Matplotlib**, **Seaborn**, and **Streamlit**, I processed raw sales data and created an interactive dashboard that helps visualise store and product performance.
-The project shows how data analytics can be used to uncover sales trends, identify seasonality, and help businesses make informed decisions.
+The project demonstrates how data analysis can reveal useful business insights and support better decision-making.

 ---

 ## Dataset
-The data comes from [Kaggle – Store Sales: Time Series Forecasting](https://www.kaggle.com/competitions/store-sales-time-series-forecasting).
+The dataset is from [Kaggle – Store Sales: Time Series Forecasting](https://www.kaggle.com/competitions/store-sales-time-series-forecasting).
-It contains around **3 million rows** covering daily sales from 2013 to 2017 across multiple stores and product families.
+It contains around **3 million rows** of daily sales from 2013 to 2017 across multiple stores and product families.

-**Files used:**
+**Files included:**
 - `train.csv` – main file with daily sales for each store and product family
-- `stores.csv` – details about each store
+- `stores.csv` – store information
-- `transactions.csv` – store-level transactions data
+- `transactions.csv` – number of transactions per store
-- `holidays_events.csv` – national holidays and events
+- `holidays_events.csv` – holidays and special events
 - `oil.csv` – oil prices used as an external factor

 **Key columns:**
 - `date` – date of sale
 - `store_nbr` – store number
-- `family` – product family (category)
+- `family` – product category
-- `sales` – sales amount
+- `sales` – total daily sales
 - `onpromotion` – number of items on promotion

 ---